 With Les Allen and Bobby Smith and the immensely talented striker John White and midfield by Dave Mackay, Tottenham won eight trophies and at that point crushed Leicester in the FA Cup final in 1960/61.
 Head coach Bill Nicholson bought goal machine Jimmy Greaves, defended the FA Cup and arrived at the European Cup semi-final.

 You Might Also Like: 36 of the Worst Club Sponsors in World Football

 Steaua Bucharest went 104 local matches undefeated from June 1986 until September 1989.
 Steaua led by Piturca and Belodedici's elegant masterhood turning into one of the best football teams of all time.
 At the point when they bought Gheorghe Hagi only for the 1986 European Super Cup, Ceausescu would not permit Hagi back to Sportul Studentesc.

 They additionally found a way to two European Cup finals, beating Barcelona in 1986 on penalties preceding losing 4-0 to AC Milan two years after the fact.

 In 2003/04, in the wake of enduring two early waves of panic against Portsmouth and Man United, Arsenal copied Preston's 'Invincibles' and won the league without a loss.
 They are highly considered as one of the most successful football clubs of all time.

 41. Leeds 1968-75

-In the wake of catching their exceedingly significant first title in 1968 which was the League Cup, Leeds proceeded to earn two League trophies, the FA Cup in 1972 and two Fairs Cups later.
+In the wake of catching their exceedingly significant first title in 1968 which was the League Cup, Leeds became one of the greatest soccer teams of all time proceeding to earn two League trophies, the FA Cup in 1972 and two Fairs Cups later.
 "Mean Machine" included Jack Charlton, Norman Hunter, Billy Bremner, and Johnny Giles gave the Whites their modern status in the attack.